Nermin Farukî: Work

-In 1950, İraida Barry, Nusret Suman and Nermin Farukî open an exhibition at the Friends of Art Soceity.
+In 1950, İraida Barry, Nusret Suman and Nermin Farukî open an exhibition at the Friends of Art Society.

 In 1957, Farukî opened her first solo art exhibition in Istanbul City Gallery.
 In 1956 the art piece she made for the Spring and Flower Day was honored with the first place award.
 At the Second Istanbul Festival she once again won the first place award for her artwork.
 Later in 1989 Pamukbank Nisantasi Art Galery of Turkey, held an exhibition called Nermin Faruki, Painting and Sculpture Art Exhibition.
 In the beginning her sculpture style was influenced by her German schooling with an emphasis on lighting and highlights in her busts.
 In her later works she placed abstract forms on copper plates.